hoprnet/hoprnet/hopli/README.md

 #### Private key

-Private key to signer wallet can be passed either as an env variable `PRIVATE_KEY`, or as a command line argument `--private-key`, e.g. `--private-key ac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80`
+Private key to signer wallet can be passed either as an env variable or as a command line argument `--private-key`, e.g. `--private-key ac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80`.

+Unless specified, the name of the env variable is `PRIVATE_KEY` by default.
+In commands that accept two or more private keys, each private key has its own specific name.
+E.g. `MANAGER_PRIVATE_KEY` for network registry commands that are reserved for wallets with manager privilege.

 ### Create/Read identities
 To create or read identities, a [path to it](####Identity-directory-or-path) and a [password](####Password) must be provided.